 - Flat tuition and fees for the entire 4 years, with academic scholarships carrying over from the third to the fourth (graduate) year

-- An optional Living Learning Community cohort housing opportunity, including a dedicated residential assistant
+- An optional Living-Learning Community cohort housing opportunity, including a dedicated resident assistant

-- An academic advisor who also serves as the director of the program within the school
+- An academic adviser who also serves as the director of the program within the school

 - Special programming and networking opportunities for program students

 - Guaranteed acceptance to the QU in LA program

 "The program is incredible and I am so glad that I was given the chance to be a part of it.
 The work and classes are challenging yet engaging and keep my passion for the media industry alive.
 Deciding to join the program is one of the best decisions I ever made!"Rebecca Durante '19, MS '20Communications and Media Studies major, Public Relations master's degree

 3+1 media studies major Mat Fortin ’20 got an unexpected taste of the spotlight during a taping of Harry Connick Jr.’s show, “Harry” in New York City.
 Fortin, who attended with other 3+1 students, was selected by Connick Jr. to participate in the show’s special contest segment, which he would go on to win.